Saturday, February 18, 2012

 In January 2011 the Public Archives of the State of São Paulo started a project involving the immigration in State of São Paulo together with the Museu da Imigração.
 The result of this effort is an amazing online database of images available to the public which involves “documental organization, interventions of conservation and preservation, digitization and processing of digital images”.

-Swiss immigrants boarding at Genova Port, in Italy, to Brazil, in 1898.
+Swiss immigrants boarding at Genoa Port, in Italy, to Brazil, in 1898.
 Photo from the descendants of Sta Laudicéia Schutz and now at the Museu da Imigração digital archives.

 "Call Letters: About 32 000 documents that declared security aid to immigrants wishing to join the family already established in Brazil.
 The forms and letters facilitated the entry of immigrants who came to work in the country, for proving the existence of a charge for the cost of tickets and food.